ZoneMinder/zoneminder/docs/faq.rst

 I have enabled motion detection but it is not always being triggered when things happen in the camera view
 ---------------------------------------------------------------------------------------------------------------

 ZoneMinder uses zones to examine images for motion detection.
 When you create the initial zones you can choose from a number of preset values for sensitivity etc. Whilst these are usually a good starting point they are not always suitable for all situations and you will probably need to tweak the values for your specific circumstances.
-The meanings of the various settings are described in the documentation (http://www.zoneminder.com/wiki/index.php/Documentation#Defining_Zones) however if you believe you have sensible settings configured then there are two diagnostic approaches you can use.
+The meanings of the various settings are described in the documentation (`here <http://www.zoneminder.com/wiki/index.php/Documentation#Defining_Zones>`__) however if you believe you have sensible settings configured then there are two diagnostic approaches you can use.

+Another user contributed illustrated Zone definition guide can be found here: `An illustrated guide to Zones <http://www.zoneminder.com/wiki/index.php/Understanding_ZoneMinder%27s_Zoning_system_for_Dummies>`__

 Event Statistics
 ^^^^^^^^^^^^^^^^^